-For the Supplier agent, this connection has been developed as part of the use case UC-ELDIA-1, here briefly described from the Supplier agent point of view:
+For the Supplier agent, this connection has been also developed as part of the use case UC-ELDIA-1, here briefly described from the Supplier agent point of view:

-- 1. The Supplier agent subscribes, via AMQP, to the queues where the fill-level notification about a good of a certain company will be received - 2.
-When such information arrives, the Supplier agent can store it and send it to the Deep Learning Toolkit, to exploit it for predictions of future fill-levels
+- 1. The Supplier agent receive from the UI data about goods price - 2.
+When such information arrives, the Supplier agent will send it to the Deep Learning Toolkit, to exploit it for predictions of future price of the considered good